justin-napolitano/blog.jnapolitano.io/README.md

 # blog.jnapolitano.io

-Welcome to **blog.jnapolitano.io**, a personal blogging platform built using Gatsby and the official Gatsby blog theme.
-This site is designed to showcase well-researched publications, combining modern web technologies with a clean, responsive design.
+blog.jnapolitano.io is a personal blogging platform built with Gatsby, leveraging the official Gatsby blog theme to present well-researched publications.
+It integrates Jupyter Notebook rendering to support advanced content formats.

 ---

 ## Features

-- Powered by [Gatsby](https://www.gatsbyjs.com), a fast React-based static site generator.
+- Static site generation using Gatsby for fast performance.
-- Uses the official [Gatsby blog theme](https://www.npmjs.com/package/gatsby-theme-blog) for a streamlined blogging experience.
+- Official Gatsby blog theme for streamlined content management.
-- Supports Markdown and MDX posts, including Jupyter Notebook rendering via `gatsby-transformer-ipynb`.
+- Support for Markdown and MDX posts, including embedded Jupyter Notebooks via `gatsby-transformer-ipynb`.
-- Responsive iframe embedding for notebooks and other content.
+- Responsive iframe embedding for notebooks and other external content.
-- Site metadata and social links configured for easy customization.
+- Site metadata configuration with author and social links.
 - Automated build and deployment pipeline using Python scripts.

 ---